 Researcher at Yale University works on new therapeutic approach for PKAN

-from | February 24, 2021
+by | February 24, 2021

 From the USA we received the news that a possible new therapy option for PKAN is being researched at Yale University.
 This new approach is still in the very early stages of development and a great deal of scientific work and time is still required to explore the prospects for success of this potential PKAN therapy, initially in cell and animal models.
 But we are excited about another glimmer of hope on the horizon.
 You can read more about this in this online article from Yale University: